JL-Samper/Project-Showcase-Challenge/README.md

 Udacity and Facebook Private and Secure AI Challenge

 # Developers:
-- ThienAn.
+- ThienAn
-      * Slack user: ThienAn.
+     * Slack user: ThienAn
      * Github: thienan092
-- José Luis Samper. (jluis.samper@gmail.com).
+- José Luis Samper (jluis.samper@gmail.com)
-      * Slack user: J. Luis Samper.
+     * Slack user: J. Luis Samper
      * Github: JL-Samper

 # Abstract
 Retinal affections is one of the major causes of blindness in the population.
 Early detection and appropiate treatment are crucial to stop the progress of the illness.
 Diagnoses relies on the expertise and visual acuteness of the ophthalmologist to detect retinal symptoms [xx].
 The oculist checks the retina of both eyes by using special magnifying glasses and scan images, which alongside the patient's records provide information enough to detect the illness in most of the cases.
 However, a part of the population is highly exposed to late detection either by inability to afford the medical examination, lack of awareness or retina experts high-occupation.